envato1/vendura-sass-multi-tenant-full-docs/content/en/index.md

 #features
   :::u-page-feature
   ---
-  icon: i-simple-icons-nuxt
+  icon: i-material-symbols-garden-cart-outline-sharp
   target: _blank
   to: https://nuxt.com
   ---
   #title
-  🛒 Point of Sale (POS)
+  Point of Sale (POS)

   #description
   Our modern and intuitive POS works seamlessly on desktop, tablet, and mobile, letting you accept multiple payment options such as cash, card, mobile wallets, or even split payments.
 Every transaction is stored in a complete history, and customers can receive digital or printed receipts via email, SMS, or WhatsApp.
 You can also boost sales with flexible discounts, promotions, and coupon management built right in.